BrandonDusseau/ics-display/README.md

+# NOTE - Abandoned project

+This is a project I wrote in college to help me keep track of homework assignments.
+That was over a decade agao now.
+I no longer want to commit time to updating this project.
+If you find this project to be valuable to you, please feel free to fork it, adhering to the terms outlined in `LICENSE`.

+I will no longer offer support for this project.

 # ICS Calendar Display

 The goal of this software is to create a customizable 10-foot style user interface to display the contents of one or more iCal files.